Operation Chastise: Concept

 Avro Chief Designer Roy Chadwick adapted the Lancaster to carry the mine.
 To reduce weight, much of the internal armour was removed, as was the mid-upper (dorsal) gun turret.
 The dimensions of the mine and its unusual shape meant that the bomb-bay doors had to be removed and the mine hung partly below the fuselage.
 It was mounted on two crutches and before dropping it was spun by an auxiliary motor.
 Chadwick also worked out the design and installation of controls and gear for the carriage and release of the mine in conjunction with Barnes Wallis.
 The Avro Lancaster B Mk IIIs so modified were known as Lancaster B Mark III Special (Type 464 Provisioning).

 In February 1943, Air Vice-Marshal Francis Linnell at the Ministry of Aircraft Production thought the work was diverting Wallis from the development of the Vickers Windsor bomber (which did not become operational).
 Pressure from Linnell via the chairman of Vickers, Sir Charles Worthington Craven, caused Wallis to offer to resign.
-Sir Arthur Harris, head of Bomber Command, after a briefing by Linnell also opposed the allocation of his bombers.
+Sir Arthur Harris, head of Bomber Command, after a briefing by Linnell also opposed the allocation of his bombers; Harris was about to start the strategic bombing campaign against Germany and Lancasters were just entering service.
 Wallis had written to an influential intelligence officer, Group Captain Frederick Winterbotham, who ensured that the Chief of the Air Staff, Air Chief Marshal Charles Portal, heard of the project.
 Portal saw the film of the Chesil Beach trials and was convinced.
 On 26 February 1943, Portal over-ruled Harris and ordered that thirty Lancasters were to be allocated to the mission and the target date was set for May, when water levels would be at their highest and breaches in the dams would cause the most damage.
 With eight weeks to go, the larger Upkeep mine that was needed for the mission and the modifications to the Lancasters had yet to be designed.

 Assignment

 The operation was given to No. 5 Group RAF, which formed a new squadron to undertake the dams mission.
-It was initially called Squadron X, as the speed of its formation outstripped the RAF process for naming squadrons.
-Led by 24-year-old Wing Commander Guy Gibson, a veteran of more than 170 bombing and night-fighter missions, twenty-one bomber crews were selected from 5 Group squadrons.
+It was initially called Squadron X, later to be named No. 617 Squadron, as the speed of its formation outstripped the RAF process for naming squadrons.
+Led by 24-year-old Wing Commander Guy Gibson, a veteran of more than 170 bombing and night-fighter missions, 21 bomber crews were selected from 5 Group squadrons.
 The crews included RAF personnel of several nationalities, members of the Royal Australian Air Force (RAAF), Royal Canadian Air Force (RCAF) and Royal New Zealand Air Force (RNZAF).
 The squadron was based at RAF Scampton, about 5 mi north of Lincoln.

 The targets selected were the Möhne Dam and the Sorpe Dam, upstream from the Ruhr industrial area, with the Eder Dam on the Eder River, which feeds into the Weser, as a secondary target.
 The loss of hydroelectric power was important but the loss of water to industry, cities and canals would have greater effect and there was potential for devastating flooding if the dams broke.